Meats and Sausages

 Making brine is very simple but calculating nitrites (Cure #1) is a bit harder.
 It is a straightforward procedure in the dry curing method used for comminuted products like sausages.
 We add the needed amount into the sausage mix, stuff the mix into casings and the amount of cure and other ingredients like salt is fully accounted for.
 Now imagine adding Cure #1 into a solution of salt and water and then placing meat in it.
 The meat might be immersed 4, 5, 7, or 30 days in a brine, then the meat is removed but the brine remains.
 How much nitrite and salt diffused into the meat and how much has remained in a leftover brine is anybody’s guess.
 There are only two ways to be sure:

 Weigh the meat before and after curing.
-This operation is time consuming and will have to be performed on each individual piece.
+This operation is time-consuming and will have to be performed on each individual piece.
 Although the underlying theory is sound, I don’t believe that anybody is doing that.

-Pump the predetermined amount of solution inside of the meat and then don’t immerse meat into leftover solution.
-Meats are usually placed in a tumbler to uniformly distribute solution.
+Pump the predetermined amount of solution inside of the meat, and then don’t immerse meat into the leftover solution.
+Meats are usually placed in a tumbler to uniformly distribute the solution.
 To better estimate the amount of ingoing nitrite, the USDA recommends the following method for calculating nitrite in the cover pickle when curing hams, shoulders, bellies, etc., because it takes weeks for these large items to reach equilibrium.
 The method assumes that the meat or poultry does not absorb more than the level of nitrite in the cover pickle.
 Hence, the calculation for nitrite is based on the green weight of the meat or poultry (as is the case with pumped products), but uses percent pick-up as the percent pump.
 The percent pick-up is the total amount of cover pickle absorbed by the meat or poultry.
-It is used in the calculation for immersion cured products in the same way the percent pump is used in calculations for pumped products.
+It is used in the calculation for immersion-cured products in the same way the percent pump is used in calculations for pumped products.
 It sounds nice in theory but it still depends on the % pick-up of the cured meat.

 Calculation Formula (using % pick-up)